bogdan-szabo-sociomantic/ocean-1/README.rst

   New optional argument bcc added to sendEmail.
 It can be used for sending a blind carbon copy of the email.

+``ocean.io.console.AppStatus``
+  New optional argument to the constructor that sets the expected time period between calls to ``getCpuUsage()`` to support applications that refresh the app status window for a period more or less than 1000ms (defaults to 1000ms).

 v1.9 (2013-11-15)
 -----------------